Azure/aca-dotnet-workshop/docs/aca/01-deploy-api-to-aca/index.md

     --output tsv
     ```

-- Create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net){target=_blank} Instance which will be used mainly for [distributed tracing](https://learn.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing){target=_blank} between different container apps within the ACA environment to provide searching for and visualizing an end-to-end flow of a given execution or transaction.
+- Create an [Application Insights](https://learn.microsoft.com/en-us/azure/azure-monitor/app/app-insights-overview?tabs=net){target=_blank} instance which will be used mainly for [distributed tracing](https://learn.microsoft.com/en-us/azure/azure-monitor/app/distributed-tracing){target=_blank} between different container apps within the ACA environment to provide searching for and visualizing an end-to-end flow of a given execution or transaction.
 To create it, run the command below:

     ```shell
-    # Create application-insights instance
+    # Create Application Insights instance
     az monitor app-insights component create `
     --resource-group $RESOURCE_GROUP `
     --location $LOCATION `